 The Future of Asian Kitchens Seminar in Partnership with Rational

-Hosted by The Chefs Forum’s Director of Education, Neil Rippington, the seminar will explore current topics affecting all elements of the Asian culinary sector.
-In particular the following topics will be discussed:
+Hosted by The Chefs Forum’s Director of Education, Neil Rippington, the Seminar explored current topics affecting all elements of the Asian culinary sector:

 Neil Rippington said:

-“The Chefs Forum’s Future of Asian Kitchens Seminar will look at all issues listed in the points above, alongside others, in a wide-ranging analysis of the Asian restaurant sector and the challenges it faces.
+“The Chefs Forum’s Future of Asian Kitchens Seminar examined all issues listed in the points above, alongside others, in a wide-ranging analysis of the Asian restaurant sector and the challenges it faces.

-“Plus, there must be a new way of thinking in terms of waste reduction, sustainability and technology, at the same time as respecting time-honoured recipes and cooking styles.
+“Today we all agreed that here must be a new way of thinking in terms of waste reduction, sustainability and technology, at the same time as respecting time-honoured recipes and cooking styles.
 I am delighted with the insight gleaned from today’s event and look forward to staging a follow-up event for the Asian restaurant sector very soon.”

 “Rational is the Chef’s company and as such we strive to understand the many modern challenges facing hospitality, to provide efficient solutions via our cooking systems, training, and support.
 We partnered with Rehan Uddin, founder of the Asian Restaurant Owners Network to produce our first Expert Chef online webinar showcasing how Rational cooking systems have supported Rehan in achieving his progressive kitchen goals.
-Our hope is that the Future of Asian Kitchens seminar will continue to inspire, provoke debate and provide new ideas to the challenges everyone is currently facing.”
+Our hope is that the Future of Asian Kitchens seminar inspired all participants today, providing new ideas to the challenges everyone is currently facing.”

-Rehan is delighted to be supporting Rational and The Chefs’ Forum as lead panellist in this event to bring together progressive Asian chefs and current ambassadors of modern Asian cuisine.
+Rehan was delighted to be support Rational and The Chefs’ Forum as lead panellist in this event to bring together progressive Asian chefs and current ambassadors of modern Asian cuisine.

 “At my restaurant, Bombay Express in Torquay, it’s all about reducing the need for manual labour intensity and increasing speed, consistency and output.
 Having adopted the latest iKitchen technology from Rational in my restaurant, I can wholeheartedly say that it delivers top-end precision cooking in record time.
 This has reduced the need for a large kitchen team and that has helped me overcome the current staff shortage.”